How to Fix Workplace Silos in 2020 [without starting over]

 It would be simple for IT to banish shadow messaging apps and introduce a one-size-fits-all approach.
 However, one-size does not fit all.

 The stereotype is that developers and engineers love Slack, knowledge workers opt for Microsoft Teams and sales people prefer Cisco Webex Teams.

 Whatever the preference across departments, Mio is there to work in the background and make your chat apps interoperable.

 With Mio, users can keep the app of their personal choice and message users in other departments on the app of their colleague’s choice.

 - Message editing and deleting

-To see Mio in action, check out this quick video snippet then hit the big orange button to reduce your workplace silos.
+To see Mio in action, check out this quick video snippet then hit the big pink button to reduce your workplace silos.